Nicole-coder243/Nicole-coder243/README.md

 Hello there, welcome to my GitHub profile.
-Check out the pinned projects and  Codepen link .
+Check out the pinned projects and the  Codepen link  to see projects live.

 <!---
 Nicole-coder243/Nicole-coder243 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.